sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 </html>
 ```

 > Note: To keep our example focused on the visualization, we'll use a word list that doesn't need any special preparation.
 If you're working with natural language as spoken or written, however, you might wish to process the text to identify alternate forms of the same word.
-For example, you might want to count "hold holds held" as three instances of "hold" rather than three separate words.
+For example, you might want to count "hold," "holds," and "held" as three instances of "hold" rather than three separate words.
 This type of processing obviously depends greatly on the particular language.
 If you're working in English and Chinese, though, the same developer that created wordcloud2 has also released the [WordFreq](http://timdream.org/wordfreq/) JavaScript library that performs exactly this type of analysis.

 ### Step 2: Prepare the Data

 For this example we'll look at the different tags users associate with their questions on the popular [Stack Overflow](http://stackoverflow.com).
 That site lets users pose programming questions that the community tries to answer.
 Tags provide a convenient way to categorize the questions so that users can browse other posts related to the same topic.
-By constructing a word cloud (perhaps better named a “tag cloud”) we can quickly show the relative popularity of different programming topics.
+By constructing a word cloud (perhaps better named a _tag cloud_) we can quickly show the relative popularity of different programming topics.

 If you wanted to develop this example into a real application, you could access the Stack Overflow data in real time using the site's <span class="smcp">API</span>.
 For our example, though, we'll use a static snapshot.
 Here's how it starts: